 6) The Museum Of Bad Art

-Good art can be found in museums all over the country, but bad art?
+Good art can be found anywhere, but bad art?
 That's a whole different thing.
-This museum, founded in 1993, has 3 Massachusetts locations—Dedham, Somerville, and Brookline.
-It's "dedicated to the collection, preservation, exhibition and celebration of bad art in all its forms and in all its glory."
+This museum founded in 1993 has 3 Massachusetts locations—Dedham, Somerville, and Brookline and is "dedicated to the collection, preservation, exhibition and celebration of bad art in all its forms and in all its glory."

 7) Devil's Rope Museum

 This McLean, Texas, museum was founded in 1991 and is the largest barbed wire museum in the world.
-The barbed wire museum gives the history of barbed wire (appropriately nicknamed devil's rope), displays artifacts, tells the significance of the invention, and the impact it had on the development of the Old West.
+Appropriately nicknamed devil's rope, the barbed wire museum gives the history of barbed wire, shows artifacts, the significance of the invention, and the impact on the development of the Old West.